georgemunyoro/skaak/README.md

 # Skai : Python-Chess-Engine

 ******************************************
-This is a chess ai/engine built in python.
+This is a chess engine built in python.
 ******************************************

 Full engine will include :